rayan3230/Poo-Game/README.md

 Run the game and enjoy the battle!

-Future Improvements
+# Future Improvements

-🚀 Add more character classes and abilities.🛠️ Implement animations for attacks and special abilities.🎨 Improve UI/UX for a better gameplay experience.🌍 Add in the future the multiplayer functionality.
+🚀 Add more character classes and abilities.
+🛠️ Implement animations for attacks and special abilities.
+🎨 Improve UI/UX for a better gameplay experience.
+🌍 Add in the future the multiplayer functionality.

 This game is an early prototype of a turn-based RPG system.
 Contributions and feedback are welcome! 😃